 Conventional treatment for carpal tunnel syndrome tends to be one of the following:

-- Manual therapy - Proper massage therapy or manual therapy will address the issue at the source by softening and lengthening the forearm muscles and fascia, working down from the elbow and forearm into the wrist and hand.
+Manual therapy - Proper massage therapy or manual therapy will address the issue at the source by softening and lengthening from the shoulder (and possibly neck) to the wrist and hand.
 As these structures soften and lengthen, the inflammation is able to recede, and with it the pain and numbness go away.
 This is by far the most effective, cost-efficient, and non-invasive way to deal with carpal tunnel syndrome.

 In addition to which ever treatment protocol you choose, you should also be aware that the majority of cases in both carpal tunnel syndrome and thoracic outlet syndrome are caused by: